Impact of the COVID-19 pandemic on sports: 2020

 The 2020 UAE Tour was scheduled to run until 29 February, but was abandoned following stage five after two support staff tested positive for coronavirus.
 Of the following nineteen 2020 UCI World Tour races scheduled to take place up to 31 May, only Omloop Het Nieuwsblad and Paris–Nice, which also had the final day of racing removed, took place at the intended time, some with the stated hope of taking place at a later date.
 The postponed races in this block include the 2020 Giro d'Italia and four of the five annual monuments, and many lower category races were also cancelled or postponed.
 Also races of the 2020 UCI Women's World Tour were cancelled or postponed.

-On 15 March, UCI requested to suspend all UCI-sanctioned events in affected territories until 3 April, and the qualification for the Tokyo 2020 Olympic Games and Paralympic Games to stop retroactively as of 3 March.
+On 15 March, UCI requested the suspension of all UCI-sanctioned events in affected territories until 3 April, and the qualification for the Tokyo 2020 Olympic Games and Paralympic Games to stop retroactively as of 3 March.
 On 18 March, the suspension of events were extended at least until the end of April.
 On 1 April, the suspension was extended until 1 June, and on 15 April, it was extended until 1 July for the international races, and until 1 August for the UCI World Tour races.

 On 14 April, the annual Tour de France, originally scheduled for 27 June – 19 July, was postponed due to the country's strict measures with the coronavirus as the government extended a ban on mass gatherings until July.
 The following day, ASO and UCI rescheduled the race for 29 August to 20 September, and it was ultimately held at that time.
 A virtual race was conducted every weekend with bikers and teams racing against each other from their homes.

 A revised calendar for both the men and the women was issued on 5 May, which was updated on 12 June.

 On 15 July, the first UCI-sanctioned race after the suspension, Dookoła Mazowsza was commenced.
 The first UCI World Tour race after the suspension was Strade Bianche on 1 August, which was moved from its original schedule in March.

 On 23 July, the GP de Québec and the GP de Montréal races scheduled for September in Quebec City and Montreal were cancelled.
-On 9 October Paris-Roubaix, originally scheduled for 25 October, was added to the listed of cancelled races.
+On 9 October Paris–Roubaix and the inaugural edition of Paris–Roubaix Femmes (originally scheduled for 25 October) were added to the listed of cancelled races.